vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 The creation process takes few seconds.
 Confirm everything is created (green tick on all resources) before you continue.

+Go to your new `Private Subnet-nature` and click `Security List for Private Subnet-nature`.

+Click `Add Ingress Rules` and fill the form with the following information:

+> Source CIDR: `10.0.0.0/24`
+> Destination Port Range: `3306,33060`
+> Description: `MySQL and MySQL X Protocol`

+Leave the rest of fields with default values.

 ## Create Bastion Host

 We are going to create a compute in the Public Subnet with a public IP, it will be our access point to public and private resources.